 A good strategy during this period is to hunt tree lines and trails, doe bedding areas are also an effective strategy.
 Now your rattles and grunt calls will be really effective.
 This is the best time to be in the woods and is your best chance of getting a nice buck.

 This period occurs during the last week of November.
 The rut as a whole is slowing down and most does are already bred, but some does will come into estrus during this week.
 The deer are feeling a lot of pressure from hunters around this time, they are trying to stay in the safest places possible.

 Buck activity is slowing down and they will not come out as much in the daylight.
 Bucks will be harder to hunt than the last two weeks, but bedding areas that are in thick secluded areas are a good place to look, but your normal rut stands will still be really effective.

 Hunting is much tougher after the post-rut, the second rut occurs during the first two weeks of December.
 Mature does that were not bred are now cycling back into estrus, as well as young does that are now big enough to be bred.
 You may get a few days that will remind you of the full rut, many of the same tactics will work once more.

-Thanks for reading my article about the whitetail rut.
-I hoped you enjoyed it and learned something you didn’t already know.
-If you like my content subscribe for my weekly update.
+Thanks for reading my article about the whitetail deer rut.
+I hope you enjoyed it and learned something you didn’t already know.
+If you like my content, subscribe to my weekly update.
 If you have any other questions about the whitetail rut or just want to connect, feel free to email me at Patrick.Long@omegaoutdoors.net.